IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 ## Steps

-### Using Replication Controller to create non=persistent Caasandra cluster
+### Using Replication Controller to create non-persistent Caasandra cluster

 1. [Create a Cassandra Headless Service](#1-create-a-cassandra-headless-service)
 2. [Create a Replication Controller](#2-create-a-replication-controller)